snlab/alto-spce/README.md

 ### Discover hosts

-l2switch uses arp packets to discover hosts.
+l2switch uses ARP packets to discover hosts.

-If we use mininet, we could use `ping` to let l2switch get the arp packets it needs.
+If we use mininet, we could use `ping` to let l2switch get the ARP packets it needs.

 ```
 mininet> h1 ping h5